jeeberhardt/mobius/docs/source/non_standard.rst

         27 |    13000 | -3.429750E-05 | -2.168542E-03
     Best peptide found so far: PEPTIDE1{[ac].P.[Me_dL].T.[d1-Nal].[Nva].[dL].[Me_dA].L.P}$PEPTIDE1,PEPTIDE1,4:R3-10:R2$$$V2.0 / 1.000

 As you can see, it nailed it in the last generation!
-However, it tooks 5 generations to get there.
+However, it took 5 generations to get there.
 This shows that there's still room for significant improvements.
 Let's consider this a successful starting point and a call to further optimize our approach.